SoftUni/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

 ![](assets/chapter-6-1-images/10.Diamond-06.png)

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
-<td><b>Repeating a code is considered bad practice</b>, because the code becomes very hard to maintain.
+<td><b>Repeating a code is considered bad practice</b> because the code becomes very hard to maintain.
 Let's imagine that we have a piece of code (e.g. the logic for drawing a row from the diamond example) at a few more places and we decide to change it.
-For this we will have to go through all the places and change it everywhere.
-Now let's imagine that you need to reuse a piece of code not 1, 2 or 3 times but tens of times.
+For this, we will have to go through all the places and change it everywhere.
+Now let's imagine that you need to reuse a piece of code not 1, 2, or 3 times but tens of times.
 A way to overcome this problem is to use <b>methods</b>.
-You can look for additional information for methods in the Internet or to look at <a href="chapter-10-methods.md"> Chapter “10” (Methods)</a>.</td>
+You can look for additional information for methods on the Internet or look at <a href="chapter-10-methods.md"> Chapter “10” (Methods)</a>.</td>
 </tr></table>

 #### Testing in The Judge System